-Section 4.7. - City Manager.
+Section 4.7.
+City Manager.

-The Council shall appoint a City Manager for an indefinite term and fix his or her compensation.
-The Manager shall be appointed solely on the basis of his-executive and administrative qualifications.
+The Council shall appoint a City Manager for an indefinite term and fix his compensation.
+The Manager shall be appointed solely on the basis of his executive and administrative qualifications.

 - (a) Powers and Duties.
 The City Manager shall be the chief administrative officer of the City.
-He and shall be responsible to the Council for the administration of all City affairs placed in his or her charge by or under this Charter.
-He-The City Manager shall have the following powers and duties: - (1) He shall aTo appoint and, when he or she deems it necessary for the good of the City, suspend or remove all City employees and appointive administrative officers provided for by Section 4.13 Section 4.6 of this Charter, except as otherwise provided by law, this Charter or personnel rules adopted pursuant to this Charter.
-He The Manager may authorize any administrative officer who is subject to his or her direction and supervision to exercise these powers with respect to subordinates in that officer's department, office or agency. - (2) He shall dTo direct and supervise the administration of all departments, offices and agencies of the City, except as otherwise provided by this Charter or by law. - (3) He shall a To attend all Council meetings and shall have the right to take part in discussion but may not vote. - (4) He shall To see that all laws, provisions of this Charter and acts of the Council subject to enforcement by him the Manager or by officers subject to his the Manager's direction and supervision are faithfully executed. - (5) He shall To prepare and submit the Annual Budget and Capital Program to the Council. - (6) He shall To submit a monthly report and shall within sixty (60) days after the end of each fiscal year submit to the Council and make available to the public a complete report on the financial operations, financial condition and administrative activities of the City as of the end of each fiscal year. - (7) He shall To make such other reports as the Council may require concerning the operations of City departments, offices and agencies subject to his direction and supervision. - (8) He shall To keep the Council fully advised as to the financial condition and future needs of the City and make such recommendations to the Council concerning the affairs of the City as he the Manager deems advisable. - (9) He shall To perform such other duties as are specified in this Charter or may be required of him by the Council. - (b) Acting City Manager.
+He shall be responsible to the Council for the administration of all City affairs placed in his charge by or under this Charter.
+He shall have the following powers and duties: - (1) He shall appoint and, when he deems it necessary for the good of the City, suspend or remove all City employees and appointive administrative officers provided for by Section 4.13 of this Charter, except as otherwise provided by law, this Charter or personnel rules adopted pursuant to this Charter.
+He may authorize any administrative officer who is subject to his direction and supervision to exercise these powers with respect to subordinates in that officer's department, office or agency. - (2) He shall direct and supervise the administration of all departments, offices and agencies of the City, except as otherwise provided by this Charter or by law.

+- (3) He shall attend all Council meetings and shall have the right to take part in discussion but may not vote. - (4) He shall see that all laws, provisions of this Charter and acts of the Council subject to enforcement by him or by officers subject to his direction and supervision are faithfully executed. - (5) He shall prepare and submit the Annual Budget and Capital Program to the Council. - (6) He shall submit a monthly report and shall within sixty (60) days after the end of each fiscal year submit to the Council and make available to the public a complete report on the financial operations, financial condition and administrative activities of the City as of the end of each fiscal year. - (7) He shall make such other reports as the Council may require concerning the operations of City departments, offices and agencies subject to his direction and supervision. - (8) He shall keep the Council fully advised as to the financial condition and future needs of the City and make such recommendations to the Council concerning the affairs of the City as he deems advisable. - (9) He shall perform such other duties as are specified in this Charter or may be required of him by the Council.

+(b) Acting City Manager.
 The City Manager shall, by letter filed with City Clerk, designate, subject to approval of City Council, a qualified appointive administrative officer to exercise the powers and perform the duties of City Manager during his temporary absence, disability or vacancy in office.
 During such absence, disability or vacancy, Council may revoke such designation at any time and appoint another officer to serve until the City Manager shall return or his disability shall have ceased or a new City Manager shall have been appointed.
-No person who has been elected a member of the Council under this Charter shall be eligible for appointment as City Manager or Acting City Manager until two (2) years have elapsed following the expiration of the term for which he-the person was elected.
+No person who has been elected a member of the Council under this Charter shall be eligible for appointment as City Manager or Acting City Manager until two (2) years have elapsed following the expiration of the term for which he was elected.